Is your free trial marketing strategy paying off?

 - Identify which types of messages your users respond best to

 We’ve built split testing right into OptinMonster so you can easily split test your marketing campaigns.
-To use it, go to any campaign, click on the three dot menu, and select A/B Split Test.
+To use it, from the campaign dashboard, click on the A/B test icon.

 When the box pops up, give your split test a name, and add a brief description of your test.